agilski/dashboard-app/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm run storybook`

+Launches the storybook app.
+Open [http://localhost:6006](http://localhost:6006) to view it in the browser.

+You can view the UI for all of the components that have been created in the application in here.
+You can also change the available properties in order to customize it

+Learn about [storybook](https://storybook.js.org/) for more information

 ### `npm test`